-Most of the room options are for a single in a double room or for two in a double room.
-There are only two options for attending the retreat, either 4 days or 3 days.
-The main retreat starts on Thursday April 12 at 3 pm, and ends for everyone at 11 am on Sunday.
+Room options are only for double rooms at this time.
+There are only a few available spaces for the retreat, The main retreat starts on Thursday April 12 at 3 pm, and ends for everyone at 11 am on Sunday.
 No exceptions.

 The QDTC retains 50% for any cancellations prior to December 31, 2017.
 Any cancellations between January 1, 2018 and February 1, 2018, $100 or full deposit is retained by the QDTC.
 From February 1, 2018 to April 5, 2018, 50% is retained.
 After April 5, 2018, there are no refunds, unless a medical emergency occurs for the applicant, or their immediate family.
 A medical proof is required, and then the 50% cancel fee would apply.